In today’s post, I will go into something that might be controversial.

-MLM involves movement of products which add value to the customer, and commissions are backed by sales.
-MMM is not.
+MLM involves the movement of products which add value to the customer, and sales back commissions.

 Major MLM companies like Amway in the USA do billions or USD in revenue and have been around since 1959.

-Health and Wellness MLMs like Forever Living, Trevo, and Organo Gold and GNLD put out products that actually help and add value to people and do millions of USD in monthly revenue and have been vetted by the direct selling association, and have branches worldwide.
+Health and Wellness MLMs like Forever Living, Trevo, and Organo Gold and GNLD put out products that actually help and add value to people.

 The MMM has been flagged by the Central Bank Of Nigeria (CBN) and the SEC (Securities Exchange Commission) so go figure!